Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Results and discussion

 \subsection{D wave}

-The D-wave phase shifts and the mixing angle $\epsilon_2$ are shown in Fig.~\ref{fig:dwaves}.
-The dotted lines correspond to the one-meson exchange approximation, i. e., leading order (LO).
-The dashed and solid lines present the next-to-leading order (NLO) and next-to-next-to-leading order (N2LO), respectively.
-The black dots denote the SM16 solutions from SAID-online \citep{SAID}.
-The dot-dashed lines refer to the results from the SU(2) HB$\chi$PT at order N2LO \cite{kais19971}.
-The bands are generated by the standard error propagation formula with the errors of the low-energy constants $b_i$ and the chiral limit baryon mass $M_0$.
-In all cases the chiral nucleon-nucleon phase shifts go into the proper direction, but they are too large and even larger than the SU(2) case.
+The D wave phase shifts and the mixing angle $\epsilon_2$ are shown in Fig.~\ref{fig:dwaves}.
+The dotted lines correspond to the one-meson-exchange approximation, i. e., LO.
+The dashed and solid lines present the NLO and NNLO, respectively.
+The black dots denote the SM16 solutions from SAID online \citep{SAID}.
+The open circles present the Granada 2013 results from the upgrade of the nucleon-nucleon database by the Granada group\cite{nava20131,nava20132}.
+The results from Granada 2013 have uncertainties, but we do not show them because the uncertainties are small, below 250 MeV laboratory kinetic energy; for more details about the analysis, see Refs.~\cite{nava20201,nava20202}.
+The dot-dashed lines refer to the results from the SU(2) HB$\chi$PT at order NNLO \cite{kais19971}.
+The light gray bands are generated by the standard error propagation formula with the errors of the low-energy constants $b_i$ and the chiral limit baryon mass $M_0$.
+The gray bands including 13 high statistical quality potentials are given at $1\sigma$ confidence level from Fig. 10 of Ref.~\cite{simo2018}.
+These potentials include the Nijmegen PWA \cite{stok1993}, NijmI, NijmII, Reid93 \cite{stok1994}, AV18 \cite{wiri1995}, CD Bonn \cite{mach2001}, Spectator \cite{gros2008}, and the six Granada potentials denoted as DS-OPE \cite{nava20131,nava20132}, DS-$\chi$TPE \cite{nava20141,nava20142}, SOG-OPE \cite{nava20143}, SOG-$\chi$TPE, DS-$\Delta$BO, and SOG-$\Delta$BO \cite{nava2016}.
+In all cases, the chiral nucleon-nucleon phase shifts at third order go into the proper direction, that means the two-meson-exchange corrections give consistent signs of the phase shifts with empirical values below 100 MeV laboratory kinetic energy.
+But they are too large to keep the signs of the phase shifts at high energies in some cases and even larger than the SU(2) case.
 Not surprisingly, the coupling constants $b_i$ in our calculation have large errors.
 When considering the bands from the errors of the constants, our results are almost consistent with the SU(2) case.
-However, our predictions for the D-wave phase shifts deviate obviously from the data.
-There is one exception: the mixing angle $\epsilon_2$, which is consistent with the data below 100 MeV laboratory kinetic energy.
-The leading-order two meson exchange contributions are not small for the D-wave phase shifts, especially for $^{3}D_{1}$ phase shifts.
+However, our predictions for the D-wave phase shifts obviously deviate from the data.
+One exception is the mixing angle $\epsilon_2$ which is consistent with the data below 100 MeV laboratory kinetic energy.
+The leading-order two-meson-exchange contributions are not small for the D-wave phase shifts, especially for $^{3}D_{1}$ phase shifts.
 This is different from the SU(2) case.
-This also results in that the $^{3}D_{1}$ phase shift is only in fair agreement with the data up to 100 MeV laboratory kinetic energy.
+This also results in the $^{3}D_{1}$ phase shift being only in fair agreement with the data up to 100 MeV laboratory kinetic energy.
 In the SU(2) case, there exists an almost complete cancellation of irreducible two-pion exchange and iterated one-pion exchange contributions for the $^{3}D_{1}$ wave.
-Nevertheless, for the SU(3) case, the iterated one-meson exchange contributions only include the $\pi$ and $\eta$ meson exchange, while the irreducible two-meson exchange contributions involve $\pi$, $K$, and $\eta$ meson exchange.
+Nevertheless, for the SU(3) case, the iterated one-meson-exchange contributions only include the $\pi$ and $\eta$-meson exchange, while the irreducible two-meson-exchange contributions involve $\pi$, $K$, and $\eta$-meson exchange.
 Thus, this cancellation mechanism does not work anymore in the SU(3) case.
-The one-meson exchange contribution in the $^{3}D_{1}$ wave is roughly consistent with the data.
+The one-meson-exchange contribution in the $^{3}D_{1}$ wave is roughly consistent with the data.
 The situation is same as the SU(2) case.
-This shows that the $\eta$-meson exchange contribution is small.
+This shows that the $\eta$-meson-exchange contribution is small.
 At last, we also do not obtain a proper convergence.
-To sum up, we obtain a reasonable results in the SU(3) case, but the one-meson and two-meson exchange alone is also not sufficient to describe the dynamics in the nucleon-nucleon D-waves, as concluded in the SU(2) case \cite{kais19971}.
+To sum up, the one-meson and two-meson exchange alone is also not sufficient to describe the dynamics in the nucleon-nucleon D waves, as concluded in the SU(2) case \cite{kais19971}.